"No Win, No Fee. Unless We Win Your Case, You Don't Pay a Penny."

 In the case of wrongful death, the deceased party no longer has the ability to hold the at-fault party liable for their damages.
 Consequently, a wrongful death claim acts as a type of personal injury claim on behalf of the deceased loved one.
 A wrongful death claim can also seek compensation for the family that will be impacted by the untimely death of their loved one.

 Because of the complexity of wrongful death claims, it is critical to get the assistance of an experienced Brooklyn wrongful death attorney.
-At Kucher Law, we can help.
-Call us at (929) 274-8000.
+At Kucher Law Group, we can help.
+Call us at (929) 563-6780.
 We are open 24/7.

 Like a personal injury claim, a wrongful death claim is based on one party’s negligent or reckless, or careless actions that cause harm to another.
 But if that negligent behavior resulted in a fatality, the harmed individual is no longer alive to bring action against the at-fault party.
 In this case, the surviving family members then have the right to seek compensation on their loved one’s behalf in a wrongful death claim.

 Many wrongful death lawsuits are settled through a series of negotiations toward a fair and suitable settlement.
 But if this is impossible, a claim may have to go to court.
 The judge will hear the case and a jury will make an award decision to compensate the surviving family members for their pecuniary losses.
-At Kucher Law, we can provide you with an experienced attorney who can help you get the best results out of your case.
-For a free consultation, call us today at (929) 274-8000.
+At Kucher Law Group, we can provide you with an experienced attorney who can help you get the best results out of your case.
+Call us today at (929) 563-6780 for a free consultation.

 In New York, the wrongful death statute Estates Powers and Trust Law § 5-4.3 allows surviving family members to collect for pecuniary injuries after the death of a loved one.